Jiayi666/Jiayi666.github.io/_posts/2019-02-17-leetcode-google3.md

 > Take care the **ending** of the iteration!
 See problem 122.

+> Be careful using recurssion, think about it's meaning and try iteration and DP.
+See problem 33.

 ### To Do
 * (Done) Tree
 * (Done) Dynamic Programming